Unbiased Rough Integrators and No Free Lunch in Rough-Path-Based Market Models: Abstract

 \section{Abstract}

 Built to generalise classical stochastic calculus, rough path theory provides a natural and pathwise framework to model continuous non-semimartingale assets.
-This paper investigates the ultimate capacity of this framework to support frictionless continuous No-Free-Lunch markets à la Kreps-Yan.
-We establish a ``Rough Kreps-Yan" theorem, which links our No Controlled Free Lunch (NCFL) condition to the unbiasedness of the driver of the price process as a rough integrator.
-The central work of this paper is a complete classification of these unbiased rough integrators with respect to different classes of controlled paths as integrands.
-As the set of admissible trading strategies is enlarged to include Markovian-type and signature-type portfolios, the only admissible random rough paths must be infinitesimally close to the It\^o rough path lift of a standard Brownian motion, up to a time change.
-In particular, Gaussianity is no longer a model assumption, but rather a no-arbitrage market consequence.
-Notably, simple strategies do not appear in the theory, and if they are then reintroduced, the rough noise is further enforced to be the It\^o rough path of Brownian motion itself.
-Ultimately, this implies that continuous frictionless markets based on rough path theory are inevitably constrained to the semimartingale paradigm, providing a definitive answer on the limits of this approach.
-Our framework covers $\alpha-$H\"older continuous rough paths for $\alpha>0$ arbitrarily small.
+This paper investigates the capacity of this framework to support frictionless continuous No-Free-Lunch markets à la Kreps-Yan.
+We establish a ``Rough Kreps-Yan" theorem, which links a No Controlled Free Lunch (NCFL) condition to the unbiasedness of the driver of the price process as a rough integrator.
+The central work of this paper is a classification of these unbiased rough integrators with respect to different classes of controlled paths as integrands, under some assumptions.
+As the admissible strategies are enlarged from Markovian-type portfolios to signature-type and adaptedly scaled signature-type portfolios, the admissible random rough paths collapse first to Gaussian-Hermite rough paths, and ultimately to the It\^o rough path lift of a standard Brownian motion, up to a time change.
+Notably, simple strategies do not appear in the theory.
+This implies that within our framework, continuous frictionless markets based on rough path theory are inevitably constrained to the classical semimartingale paradigm, clarifying the limits of this approach.
+Our framework covers $\alpha-$H\"older continuous rough paths for $\alpha>0$ arbitrarily small in the tensor algebra setting.

 \textbf{Keywords:} Rough paths, Rough differential equations, Rough integrals, No Free Lunch, Kreps-Yan theorem, Hermite polynomials. \\ \textbf{MSC(2020)}: 60L20, 60L90, 60H05, 60H30, 60G15, 91G15

 \textbf{JEL Classification}: C02, C65, G10